recordreplaytool/themis_result/README.md

 * __monkey.log__: it contains the running process of each monkey action.
 * __logcat.log__: it logs the crash information during the running process.

-For the convenience, the reference crash_stack log of each bug is also included in the folder.
+For the convenience, the reference _crash_stack.log_ of each bug is also included in each folder.

 ## Check crashes of each run